keenlabs/Keen-Docs/source/getting_started_guide.rst

 =============

 Let's get to the heart of it - sending events.
-You need to know your Project ID, API Key, and you'll need to name the type of event that you want to record.
-For this example, we’ll call our new event collection "purchases", but you can pick almost any name!
+You need to know your Project ID, API Key, and a name for your new Event Collection.
+For this example, we’ll call our new Event Collection "purchases", but you can pick almost any name!

 So we’ll insert a new "purchase" event into our project.
 The event looks like this::